 Not to worry!
 Here are five things you can do to stay in-the-know and ahead of the game!

 1. Source product trends beforehand.
-Make your wish list.
+Make a wish list!

 Trending, high-margin wholesale products are the lifeblood of any retail operation.
-So, before you attend a trade show go online and search your product categories to see what’s hot.
+Before you attend a trade show, go online and search your product categories to see what’s hot.

-Google search: It’s import to search how customers and buyers search.
-Use terms like “hot selling” “best-selling” “most popular” “trend reports” “trends” Just fill in your product category (or, even better a very specific product) and eventually products and pricing will surface.
+Do a Google search: Think about what customers and buyers are searching for.
+Try using terms like “hot selling,” “best-selling,” “most popular,” “trends,” “trend reports,” etc. Just fill in your product category — or, even better, a specific product — and eventually, products and pricing will surface.
 Go to Google Trends and go crazy (in a good way).

-Use Instagram and Pinterest: Use social media to source product trends.
-This is huge, all buying teams should be required to check these.
-On Instagram search your product category by hashtag #fashion #giftware #novelties and take notes.
+Use Instagram and Pinterest: Social media is a great way to source product trends.
+On Instagram, search your product category by hashtag (e.g. #fashion #giftware #novelties) and take notes.
 On Pinterest, enter product categories or types of products your customers buy into Pinterest’s search bar.
-Here’s an example.

-Follow the Instagram accounts you like, and the Pinterest users and boards that are most relevant.
-We’ll go deep into social media tactics in another series of posts.
-Look at blogs in your industry – easy to find by Googling something like “Top Fashion blogs in the U.S.” or “Best kitchen and bath designers blogs.”
+Follow the Instagram accounts you like and the Pinterest users and boards that are most relevant.
+Look at blogs in your industry — they’re easy to find by Googling something like “Top Fashion blogs in the U.S.” or “Best kitchen and bath designers blogs.”
 We’ve listed some here.

-Check Online Retailers: Go to Amazon, Walmart and any of the other big boys and see how they price similar items.
+Check Online Retailers: Go to Amazon or Walmart to see how they’ve priced similar items.
 Once you gather your intel, make a list of everything.